cschwem2er/mini-praw/readme.md

 - requests being denied or apparently “blackholed”
 - uncertainty about which research or tooling use-cases will be approved

-Because of these new restrictions, unauthenticated access via public JSON endpoints has become an important fallback for lightweight, ethical, read-only tasks.
+Because of these new restrictions, unauthenticated access via public JSON endpoints has unfortunately become an important fallback for lightweight, ethical, read-only tasks.

 `mini-praw` exists to support these workflows while remaining simple, transparent, and respectful of Reddit’s servers.